1,7-Octadiene

-1,7-Octadiene is an organic compound with the formula (CH2=CHCH2CH2)2.
+1,7-Octadiene is an organic compound with the condensed formula (CH2=CHCH2CH2)2.
 It is a colorless liquid that serves as a precursor to specialty polymers.
 It arises commercially by the dimerization of butadiene in the presence of hydrogen.
 Some of the 1,6-octadiene is also formed.
 1,7-Octadiene can be converted to the diol by hydroformylation followed by hydrogenation of the dialdehyde.
-In a related process, 1,7-Octadiene undergoes hydrocyanation to give dinitrile, which can be hydrogenated to give 1,10-diaminodecane.
+In a related process, 1,7-octadiene undergoes hydrocyanation to give dinitrile, which can be hydrogenated to give 1,10-diaminodecane.